Astronomical Photography by Rusty Fletcher

 STELLAR SPIKES

 Stellar spikes (diffraction spikes) are artifacts caused by light diffracting around the support vanes of the secondary mirror in a reflecting or Newtonian type telescope.
 These spikes are prominent around bright stars and sometimes can be seen extending from stars outside the photographic field of view.
 One example is my picture of the Horsehead and Flame Nebula.
 The artifacts of these spikes cannot be removed without damaging or altering the picture.
 Since I have owned and used Newtonian Telescopes for many years, I have grown accustomed to them and enjoy the view.
-I do not want to damage the natural beauty of my pictures by attempting to remove the spikes.
+I do not want to damage the natural beauty of a picture by attempting to remove the spikes.
 Even some of the Hubble Space Telescope’s photos exhibit strong diffraction spikes.
 Click or touch this text to see an example.

 BELOW ARE OLDER ASTRONOMICAL PHOTOS I TOOK YEARS AGO.